Amazon Accident Attorneys

 Sortation centers like this are essential in making sure Amazon can provide same-day delivery, with a later cut-off for ordering times.
 It also means more Amazon delivery trucks on the road, and more employees working at breakneck speed in the warehouse in an effort to get packages out on time.
 And all of this means the potential for more accidents involving Amazon as an employer.

-Contact our Amazon Accident Lawyers today at 1-800-681-3550 or using the form below for a free consultation.
+Contact our Amazon Truck Accident Lawyers today at 1-800-681-3550 or using the form below for a free consultation.

 Workers at Amazon Are at Risk of Injury on the Job